 The Compensation Committee makes executive compensation decisions on the basis of total compensation, rather than on individual components of compensation.
 We attempt to create an integrated total compensation program structured to balance both short and long-term financial and strategic goals.
 Our compensation should be competitive enough to attract and retain the highest caliber executive officers.
-In this regard, we utilize a combination of between two to three of the following types of compensation to compensate our executive officers:
+In this regard, we utilize a combination of the following types of compensation to compensate our executive officers: